Is eating meat a sin?

 Is it a sin to eat animals or animal products?

 God gave Noah (and all mankind) a new freedom once he got off the ark: everything that lives and moves is now allowed to be our food (Genesis 9:3).
 It is made perfectly clear that God has made it acceptable to eat an animal from that point on.
-However, just because it is spiritually permissible, doesn't mean it is physically beneficial - more on that here.
+However, just because it is spiritually permissible, doesn't mean it is nutritionally beneficial - more on that here.
 So, if it was a sin against God to eat meat up until this point, it is now no longer a sin.
 I found it interesting that God added verse four as an exception: we can eat meat, but only as long as it's lifeblood is not in it (Genesis 9:4).
 Does this mean we shouldn't eat raw meat?
 Or animals who are still alive?
 Either way, it is very clear here that God Himself says that it is NOT a sin against Him to eat animals or animal products.
 But He also doesn't say that it is a necessity to following Him.
-It is neither condemned nor commanded.
+It is neither condemned nor commanded, just allowed.
 It is a choice each person can make for themselves.
 But the Spirit works individually in each person and will convict you if He so pleases.
 If you feel the Spirit prompting you to refrain from consuming animal products, but you choose to eat them anyway, then you are in fact sinning against God.

 What about killing and eating animals for sacrificial purposes or worship?